Aberdare National Park offers the more experienced safari goer an excellent alternative to the busier parks of Kenya.

 When to visit Aberdare National Park

-Aberdare is best to visit in the drier months of January and February and between June until September.
+Aberdare is best to visit in the drier months of January and February and between June and September.
 However; it is cooler at this time of year.
 Rain can be expected between March and May.